Take Exquisite Photos with the Camera in your Pocket

 The rule of thirds is a composition technique that can help you visualize and create more interesting photos.
 Divide the image into thirds, horizontally and vertically, and try to place your subject on a line or, better yet, in the crosshairs where thirds intersect.

-Bonus: a lot of cameras and advanced phone apps will have an option to apply rule of thirds lines to the screen as guidelines.
+Bonus: Many cameras and phone apps can apply the rule of thirds lines to the screen as guidelines.
+Check the settings menu!

 6. Perspective

 Move around your subject and try to show a new or complementary perspective.
 If it’s an object, try shooting from down low, up high, or at an angle.
 No matter how ordinary your subject is, you can always make it more interesting by showing a new perspective of it.
-If you’re photographing a person, try to always shoot from above them, even if it’s just a bit.
+If you photograph a person, almost always shoot from above them, even if it’s just a bit.
 Shooting from above, with the camera facing down at the person, is generally the most flattering.
 Your subject will love you!

 7. Leading Lines